Israel starts calling up reservists as it pushes into initial stages of Gaza City offensive

 Zeitoun, once Gaza City’s largest neighborhood with markets, schools and clinics, has been transformed over the past month, with streets being emptied and buildings reduced to rubble as it becomes what Israel's military last week called a “ dangerous combat zone.”

-Gaza City is Hamas’ political and military stronghold and, according to Israel, still home to a vast tunnel network, despite multiple incursions throughout the war.
+Israel says Gaza City is still a Hamas stronghold where the militants have a vast tunnel network, despite multiple incursions throughout the war.
 It's also one of the last refuges in northern Gaza, where hundreds of thousands of civilians are sheltering, facing the twin threats of combat and famine.

-Reservists protested the call-up in Tel Aviv on Tuesday, questioning whether the offensive was a political move and whether it would push Israel toward its goals of crippling Hamas’ military capabilities in Gaza.
+Some reservists are refusing to serve again, accusing Prime Minister Benjamin Netanyahu of prolonging the war for political purposes instead of reaching a hostage deal with Hamas.
+Netanyahu has said the war will continue until all the hostages are returned and Hamas surrenders.

 Deadly strikes in Gaza City